-ID STAGE / RESPONSIBILITIES RESPONSIBLE PARTY DURATION TASKS SCENARIO 1 Stages 1-5 Provide continued access FOR ALL SCENARIOS (1) Until Unless otherwise General for (1) participants (1) Sponsor performs investigational specified below, the considerations (patients) who complete benefit/risk assessment for medicine or following applies: for all stages the study with (2) serious or the trial population suitable alternative (Planning, life-threatening illness who (2) Treating physician is available 1 to the (1) Determine which Monitoring, (3) experience clinically performs benefit/risk for patient or data will be needed to Decision Point 1, important benefit at the individual patient and, if (2) Development of make benefit-risk Decision Point 2, end of the study and who appropriate, requests the product is decisions; and Transition) (4) may potentially be continued access from the discontinued or harmed without continued sponsor (3) Until patient no (2) Consider different access to investigational longer derives outcome scenarios, medicine, and 5) no make appropriate plans suitable alternative is (3) Research Ethics benefit or for post-trial provision available.
-Committee approves experiences harm of the investigational request or (4) Until patient medicine in advance of (If a study is blinded, give (4) Regulatory Authority, if decides to the trial, and address the same blinded treatment required, approves request voluntarily PTA in informed that patient has been discontinue the consent documents receiving while on trial.) investigational prospectively (see Table medicine or (5) 6.
-Pre- After a commercialization 2 Stage 3: Determine evidence of predetermined Mechanisms in Section Decision point 1 benefit on a case-by-case period of time 4).
-Sponsor should (individual basis for those with serious agreed on by know the alternative level) / life-threatening sponsors, treatments in each Early Phase conditions; offer continued researchers, and country.
-Trials (Typically access if there is sufficient community members (CIOMS 2016) Phase I/II) evidence of favorable (CIOIVIS 2010) (3) Prepare protocol benefit-risk balance and consent forms to 3 Stage 4: Provide continued access specify plans when Decision Point 2 for patients with serious or study ends (program level) life-threatening illness who Efficacy Trials - experience clinically (4) Consider national Registration important benefit at the laws and regulations studies (typically end of study participation Phase III) and who may potentially be harmed without access.
+ID STAGE / SCENARIO RESPONSIBILITIES RESPONSIBLE PARTY DURATION TASKS 1 Stages 1-5 Provide continued access FOR ALL SCENARIOS (1) Until Unless otherwise - General for (1) participants (1) Sponsor performs investigational specified below, the considerations (patients) who complete benefit/risk assessment for medicine or following applies: for all stages the study with (2) serious or the trial population suitable alternative (Planning, life-threatening illness who (2) Treating physician is available to the (1) Determine which Monitoring, (3) experience clinically performs benefit/risk for patient or data will be needed to Decision Point 1, important benefit at the individual patient and, if (2) Development of make benefit-risk Decision Point 2, end of the study and who appropriate, requests the product is decisions; and Transition) (4) may potentially be continued access from the discontinued or harmed without continued sponsor (3) Until patient no (2) Consider different access to investigational longer derives outcome scenarios, medicine, and 5) no make appropriate plans suitable alternative is available.
+(If a study is blinded, give the same blinded treatment that patient has been receiving while on trial.)
+(3) Research Ethics Committee approves request (4) Regulatory Authority, if required, approves request benefit or experiences harm or (4) Until patient decides to voluntarily discontinue the investigational medicine or (5) for post-trial provision of the investigational medicine in advance of the trial, and address PTA in informed consent documents prospectively (see Table 6.
+Pre- 2 Stage 3: Decision point 1 (individual level) Early Phase Trials (Typically Phase I/II) Determine evidence of benefit on a case-by-case basis for those with serious / life-threatening conditions; offer continued access if there is sufficient evidence of favorable benefit-risk balance After a predetermined period of time agreed on by sponsors, researchers, and community members (CIOMS 2016) commercialization Mechanisms in Section 4).
+Sponsor should know the alternative treatments in each country.
+(3) Prepare protocol and consent forms to 3 Stage 4: Decision Point 2 (program level) Efficacy Trials - Registration studies (typically Phase III) Provide continued access for patients with serious or life-threatening illness who experience clinically important benefit at the end of study participation and who may potentially be harmed without access. specify plans when study ends (4) Consider national laws and regulations

-1 Available refers to the investigational medicine being available on the local health care market
+&lt;sup>1 Available refers to the investigational medicine being available on the local health care market

 Once trial results are (5) Continue assessment

-' '

 known, do the trial results of safety parameters

 support continuing to and monitoring.
 Health

 provide investigational authorities should be

 medicine to study consulted.

 participants?

 If the trial results are not

 positive, are there any

 participants for whom

 providing investigational

 agent should nevertheless

 be considered?

 4 Stage 5: Responsibilities to Until suitable Note: Company cannot

 Transition individual patients with alternative therapy be expected to

 Investigational serious or life-threatening is identified and manufacture more drug

 medicine is illness who derived available or clinical if it will not be further

 never approved benefits; in rare instances, supplies are developed or marketed

 sponsor may decide to exhausted or

 Development provide continued access in individual no longer Regulatory approval is

 pathway these instances if feasible. derives benefit or necessary for either

 abandoned or experiences harm continued access

 marketing program or alternative

 authorization pathway

 withdrawn